You may have heard this quip, or something like it: Don’t tell me what you value, show me your budget and I’ll tell you what you value.

-We surveyed 302 small business owners and managers to learn about their budgeting processes and found that:
+We surveyed 335 small business owners and managers to learn about their budgeting processes and found that:

-- What small businesses expect their budgets to help them accomplish in the future
+- Most small businesses expect their budget to increase in 2021.

 In fact, half of small businesses (50%) operated without an official budget in 2020.

 Rhett Molitor is the co-founder of Basis 365 Accounting, a cloud-based accounting service.
 He says he’s seen small businesses forgo budgets because creating one seems restrictive.